 |Osmo Polyx Oil Anti-Slip||A reduced-slip solution for interior stairs and flooring|

 |Osmo Polyx Oil Rapid||Cut drying times in half, for when speed is of the essence|

 |Osmo Polyx Oil Express||Osmo's fastest ever drying product|

 |Osmo Polyx Oil 2K||A durable two-part flooring oil for professional, machine use only|

 Wood surfaces must be clean, dry and free from dust, dirt and any other surface contaminants prior to application of Osmo Polyx Oil Raw.

-Always do a small test area before starting any project and follow the manufacturer's instructions on the tin at all times.
+Always do a test area before starting any project to assess product suitability and final finish.
+Follow the manufacturer's instructions on the tin at all times.
 For the best results, allow the oil to warm to room temperature and stir thoroughly before and during application.